 Skip to main content

 Home Battery and EV Charger: Should You Get Both?
-(UK Guide 2026)
+(UK)

-A typical home battery stores 5-13 kWh.
-Your EV battery is 60-100 kWh.
-A fully charged home battery adds roughly 15-45 miles of range — useful as a top-up but nowhere near a full charge.
+A typical home battery holds 5–13 kWh.
+An EV battery holds 60–100 kWh.
+A fully charged home battery adds roughly 15–45 miles of range — useful as a top-up, nowhere near a full charge.

-The most integrated setup comes from GivEnergy.
-Their EV charger communicates directly with GivEnergy batteries through a single app — charge from stored solar, prioritise battery or EV, and monitor everything in one dashboard.
-No other manufacturer offers this level of charger-battery integration.
+GivEnergy offers the most integrated setup.
+Their EV charger talks directly to GivEnergy batteries through a single app — charge from stored solar, prioritise battery or EV, monitor the whole system in one dashboard.
+No other manufacturer offers this depth of charger-battery integration.

-This is where the economics work.
-A 4kW solar array + 10kWh battery + 7kW EV charger can save £1,000-1,200/year versus a standard setup.
-The battery captures solar that would be exported at 4-15p/kWh and uses it at the 24.5p retail rate.
+This is where the numbers start working.
+A 4 kW solar array plus a 10 kWh battery plus a 7 kW EV charger can save £1,000–1,200/year against a standard setup.
+The battery captures solar that would otherwise export at 4–15p/kWh and discharges it at the 24.5p retail rate.

 • Save 17.5p per kWh shifted

-• No solar and no plans for it
+• No solar, no imminent plans for it

-• Budget is tight — spend on solar first, battery later
+• Budget is tight — solar first, battery later

-• You just want cheap EV charging — a smart tariff gets you there
+• The goal is cheap EV charging; a smart tariff gets most of the way there

 ScenarioAnnual SavingsUpfront CostPayback